All they wish for is to be accepted into a harmonious society, but the reality is they risk arrests every day just by stepping out the door.

 The discrimination many still face until today is unscrupulous and simply unjust.

 Islam prohibits transgender or any homosexual activities for that matter, and while there is no denying this, people often forget that Islam also practices kindness, peace, and respect.

-While there is also no denying that there is next to zero percent chance that the laws will ever be in the transpeople’s favours, the objectification of these people in supposedly harmony country to the extent they are treated atrociously is inhumane and is opposite of Malaysia’s renowned graceful identity.
+While there is no denying that there is next to zero percent chance that the laws will ever be in the trans peoples’ favour, the objectification of these people in a supposedly harmoniously country to the extent they are treated atrociously, is inhumane and opposite of Malaysia’s renowned graceful identity.

-It doesn’t take a big, influential human rights group to help these defenseless people.
-Humanity alone is enough.
+It doesn’t take a big, influential human rights group to help these defenceless people.
+Humanity alone should be enough.